Search Party season 5

 The fifth and final season of American dark comedy series Search Party was released on HBO Max on January 7, 2022.
 The season consists of ten episodes, each with an approximate running time of 25 minutes.

-Season five centers Dory's search for enlightenment in the wake of her near-death experience (shown in the finale of season four) and an extended stay at a psychiatric facility.
+Season five centers Dory's surreal journey of self-discovery to search for enlightenment in the wake of her near-death experience (shown in the finale of season four) and an extended stay at a psychiatric facility.
 She collaborates with a tech billionaire to develop an enlightenment pill, which leads her to become a cult leader.
-Dory rekindles her relationship with Drew and begins a romance with Portia, who quickly becomes a devotee.
-Elliott seeks the pill to control his unsettlingly adopted son.

 The season received positive reception and holds a 100% rating on Rotten Tomatoes.

 Plot

-"Search Party Season 5 sees Dory dive into the new age movement as she enters a very public business partnership with charismatic tech billionaire Tunnel Quinn to search for enlightenment on the other side of her near-death experience.
-Dory folds her old friends Portia, Elliott, and Drew into the venture as they embark on an altruistic, but terrifying journey."
+"Search Party Season 5 sees Dory dive into the new age movement in order to search for enlightenment on the other side of her near-death experience.
+Dory enters a very public business partnership with charismatic tech billionaire Tunnel Quinn to develop an enlightenment pill and make amends with her old friends Portia, Elliott, and Drew, who folds them into the venture as they embark on an altruistic, but terrifying journey of self-discovery."